dthain/compilers-fa22/typecheck.md

 ### Testing

 You must test your program extensively by designing and testing a large number of test cases.
-Try these <a href=https://github.com/dthain/compilers/tree/master/tests/typecheck>example tests</a> as a starting point.
+Try these [example tests](https://github.com/dthain/compilers/tree/master/tests/typecheck) as a starting point.
 However, the example tests are not comprehensive, so you must also design and submit your own test files.
 Ten should be named `good[1-10].bminor` and should be valid B-minor programs.